Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 For people that prefer the TERA style of gameplay there is also an action mode.
 It is a bit hidden, to activate it you must go to your keybindings, bind the "activate action cam" key and press it once you start the game.
 When "Action Cam" is enabled you will have a reticle in the middle of your screen.
 All skills will be cast at that position and you can simply leftclick to autoattack.

-Personally I highly recommend trying it out ;)
+> Personally I highly recommend trying it out ;)

 ![Action cam](img/en/action.jpg)

-## 2.4 Other

 [To the top](#Guild Wars 2 new Player Tutorial)

 ---

 # Chapter 3: Combat

 ## 3.1 Basics

-Guild Wars 2 combat relies much more on skill than on stats or RNG.
+Guild Wars 2 combat relies much more on skill than on stats or RNG since there is no endless geargrind and thus not necessarily a stat difference.
 Elements such as dodging, blocking or evading are not a numbered chance based upon your character, these abilites can be activated by the player when needed.
 The core of combat in Guild Wars 2 is moving, dodging, using skills at the correct time and being aware of your foes attack animations.

 ## 3.2 Dodging

 Learn this skill!
-Dodging is the most useful and most used skill in the game. all classes have the ability to dodge and a perfect dodge roll can completely mitigate all damage and effects from an attack.
+Dodging is the most useful and most used skill in the game.
+All classes have the ability to dodge and a perfect dodge roll can completely mitigate all damage and effects from an attack.
 Dodging uses endurance which is denoted by the yellow bars above your health orb.
 The default key for dodging is "Left Shift" while moving in any direction pressing your bound dodge key will roll you in that direction, repositioning you and "dodging" the incoming effect.

 ## 3.3 Weapons & Skills

-The skill bar is made up of ten main skills with multiple class specific ones Which will be discussed in each classes "core" section.
+The skill bar is made up of ten main skills with multiple class specific ones.
+Which will be discussed in each classes "core" section.
 The first five skills on your skill bar come from the weapon or weapons you have equipped (Dual Wield).
 Once at level ten all classes except the Elementalist and Engineer can swap between two weapon sets.
-The next five skills are composed of 1 heal skill, 3 utility skills and 1 elite skill. once a skill is unlocked it can be changed by right clicking on the skill and selecing another skill for that slot.
+The next five skills are composed of one heal skill, three utility skills and one elite skill.
+Once a skill is unlocked it can be changed by right clicking on the skill and selecing another skill for that slot.

+> Elementalists and Engineers can carry to weaponsets and swap them freely out of combat like any other class, but while in combat they are locked to the currently selected set.

 ## 3.4 Specializations & Traits

 ![Traits](img/en/traits.jpg)

 You can select specializations and traits by opening your hero panel with **H** and then selecting the build tab.
 Each profession has access to five core specializations and two elite specializations.
 Slot-wise there are two types of traits: minor and major - three predetermined minor traits which cannot be unselected, and three major traits per tier, one of which can be selected and used.
 Traits are grouped into three tiers: adept, master, and grandmaster, and are unlocked sequentially by spending hero points in the Training Panel.
-The exact use of traits or which ones might be best to use is out of the sccope of this guide.
+The exact use of traits or which ones might be best to use is out of scope for this guide.

 ## 3.5 Elite Specializations

 Elite Specializitions are accessed buy purchasing the connected expansion and then collecting hero points to unlock them.
 They can only be equipped in the bottom specialization slot and as such only one can be selected at a time.
 These specializations change the "core" professions mechanics, giving you access to a new weapon, three new trait lines, and new skills.

-They offer a new passive traitline, a new healskill, 4 new utility skills, a new elite skill and a new weapon to be used.

 ## 3.6 Boons & Conditions

 Most status effects in the game come in the way of "Boons" or "Conditions".
-"Boons" refer to positive effects (Buffs), "Conditions" refer to negetive effects (Debuffs).
-They can either stack intensity, which makes the effect stronger Or they can stack duration, which makes the effect last longer.
+"Boons" refer to positive effects (Buffs), "Conditions" refer to negative effects (Debuffs).
+They can either stack intensity, which makes the effect stronger or they can stack duration, which makes the effect last longer.

 **Boons:**

 - Stacking intensity

-  - **Stability**: While you have stability you can't be hard CCed, stacks intensity
+  - **Stability**: While you have stability you can't be hard CCed
-  - **Might**: Gain Power and Condition-damage, stacks intensity
+  - **Might**: Gain Power and Condition-damage

 - Stacking duration

-  - **Fury**: 20% critical hit chance, stacks duration
+  - **Fury**: 20% critical hit chance
-  - **Regeneration**: Regenerate health over timer, stacks duration
+  - **Regeneration**: Regenerate health over timer
-  - **Aegis**: block the next attack, stacks duration
+  - **Aegis**: block the next attack
-  - **Resistance**: be unaffected by conditions, stacks duration
+  - **Resistance**: be unaffected by conditions
-  - **Alacrity**: reduces the skill recharge time by 33%, stacks duration
+  - **Alacrity**: reduces the skill recharge time by 33%
-  - **Swiftness**: move 33% faster, stacks duration
+  - **Swiftness**: move 33% faster
-  - **Quickness**: execute skills 33% faster, stacks duration
+  - **Quickness**: execute skills 33% faster
   - **Vigor**: Increase endurance regeneration by 50%
   - **Protection**: Reduce incoming physical damage by 33%
   - **Retaliation**: Reflect damage back to enemies